sunghwansyoon/is477/README.md

 ## Future Work
-About potential future work, we could consider the following directions:
+About potential future work, we consider the followings:
 1. Temporal Analysis: Conduct a timely analysis to examine how the relationship between 311 sanitary complaints and food inspection results changes over time.
 This could help identify seasonal trends or the impact of specific events (e.g., public health campaigns).
 2. Geospatial Analysis: Perform a geospatial analysis to visualize the distribution of sanitary complaints and food inspection results across Chicago.
 This could help identify hotspots that require targeted interventions.

 ## Reproducing
+1. Overall Correlation Analysis

+2. Facility Type Sensitivity

+3. Sensitive ZIP Codes

+4. Top ZIP Codes by Average Sanitary Complaints

+5. Facility Type Fail Rates

 ## References